(Submitted by Lindy)

 All of us remember those childhood summer days spent watching butterflies.

-I have learned in life that sometimes we all need to just calm ourselves, and then we see things more clearly.
+I have learned that sometimes we all need to calm ourselves, and then we see things more clearly.

 My second defining moment with butterflies was looking at their wings through a telescope.
-Butterfly wings are actually a weaving so intricate and precise that it rivals any art made by humans.
+Butterfly wings are a weave so intricate and precise that it rivals any art made by humans.